 Heroism and Sacrifice at Trostle Farm

-Image: Dead horses of the 9th Massachusetts Battery at Trostle Farm
+Image: Dead horses at Trostle Farm

 This photo of the Catherine Trostle house was taken on July 6, four days after the fighting raged around her farm.

 The 134 acre farm was described as having: a newly built wood-frame house, a spring house, a large Pennsylvania style bank barn, a wagon shed addition, a corn crib and an apple orchard.
 Adjacent to the buildings was a narrow lane that ran east to west.
 The farmhouse and the barn were likely used as field hospitals.

 Trostle owned most of the land bordered by Plum Run to the east, Emmitsburg Road to the west, and Wheatfield Road to the south.
 In the summer of 1863, Abraham Trostle was busy dismantling an earlier log house and building a large brick summer kitchen.
 The orchard near the house and the rich fields yielded enough apples, corn, wheat and rye to support the family quite well.
 On July 2 the Trostles were abruptly forced from their home when the fighting broke out nearby.

 The 9th Massachusetts Battery was organized in the summer of 1862, and left Boston for Washington, DC on September 3, 1862.
 The unit spent the fall and winter of 1862-1863 in various positions on the outskirts of Arlington, Virginia, where they were drilled extensively in field artillery tactics.
 In April 1863, they marched to Centreville, Virginia, where they remained until the Gettysburg Campaign.